Open to the Public

 Why You Should Visit

-Adjacent to northwestern New Jersey’s Delaware Water Gap national recreation area, Blair Creek Preserve sits nestled at the base of the Kittatinny Ridge, only miles from the Delaware River.
+Adjacent to northwestern New Jersey’s Delaware Water Gap national recreation area, the Blair Creek Nature Preserve sits nestled at the base of the Kittatinny Ridge, only miles from the Delaware River.
 A series of unmarked trails lead from a gravel parking lot through deciduous forest to beaver ponds, rocky streams, and expansive wetland meadows.
-The preserve’s forests are home to breeding Cerulean Warblers and many of the nesting warblers that make the Kittatinny Ridge a well-known birding location.
+The nature preserve’s forests are home to breeding Cerulean Warblers and many of the nesting warblers that make the Kittatinny Ridge a well-known birding location.
 Signs of black bears and coyotes dot the trails throughout the preserve.

 Why the Conservancy Selected This Site

 This part of northwestern New Jersey is still home to extensive forests, clean cold-water streams, and species that need room to roam like bobcats and fishers.
-Blair Creek Preserve helps form an uninterrupted greenway with the Delaware Water Gap National Recreation Area and other protected forested lands.
+The Blair Creek Nature Preserve helps form an uninterrupted greenway with the Delaware Water Gap National Recreation Area and other protected forested lands.
 The preserve protects the headwaters of Blair Creek which, in turn, helps provide the clean waters needed for trout fishing and drinking water downstream.

 What the Conservancy Has Done/Is Doing

 The original 480 acre purchase was completed by a partnership of the Ridge and Valley Conservancy, New Jersey Department of Environmental Protection, and the Conservancy.
 The Conservancy continues to actively purchase nearby lands to add to the preserve.
-Plans are underway to build a bird blind and a short marked trail that will loop from the parking lot through the suite of habitats Blair Creek Preserve protects.
+Plans are underway to build a bird blind and a short marked trail that will loop from the parking lot through the suite of habitats the Blair Creek Nature Preserve protects.
 To help protect the forest, the Conservancy works with a local hunting club to reduce deer numbers to sustainable levels.
 Conservancy staff is conducting studies using small deer exclosures to better understand forest and deer interactions.

 - No swimming, camping, fires, or alcoholic beverages.